kvecchione/savings-tracker/README.md

 ## Overview

 Savings Tracker (working title) is a Django-based web application I wrote to handle creating "virtual" savings accounts for my family.
-It can be used to track transactions and monthly scheduled transactions.
-It doesn't have many features right now but it does now what we needed it to do.
+It can be used to track one-time transactions and monthly scheduled transfers.
+It doesn't have many features right now but it does what we need it to do.
 I've really only exposed the ability to add a transaction/transfer to the UI at this time.
 All other create/delete/modify is done with the Django admin which is protected with credentials.

 I certainly *could* extend it to add more features, but there are better applications out there that do similar accounting-related things better - and I'd recommend using those.
-I really just wrote this to have some fun with Django code.
+I really just wrote this to have some fun.

 ## Running It